 - The fiber and high water content in fresh fruit, including Florida Oranges, may help keep you feeling full for longer, which may help support weight loss or maintenance.
 100% orange juices that have pulp provide some amount of dietary fiber, particularly in the form of soluble fiber.

-Research suggests that the consumption of Florida Orange Juice may support healthy blood cholesterol levels, blood pressure and blood vessel function, as well as positively impact inflammatory and oxidative stress markers that are associated with the development and progression of cardiovascular disease.
+Research suggests that the consumption of Florida Orange Juice may support healthy blood cholesterol levels, blood pressure and blood vessel function, as well as positively impact markers that are associated with the development and progression of cardiovascular disease.

 - Heart disease is the number one cause of death for men and women in the United States and worldwide.
 Help support your heart health by including Florida Orange Juice as part of your lifelong healthy diet and lifestyle.